Layxe/comment-divider.nvim/README.md

 # Neovim: Comment Divider

-This is a plugin that allows you to create personalized comment dividers in your code.
+This is a plugin, that allows you, to create personalized comment dividers in your code.
 It is inspired by [section divider](https://marketplace.visualstudio.com/items?itemName=dinhani.divider) and [comment divider](https://marketplace.visualstudio.com/items?itemName=stackbreak.comment-divider) for Visual Studio Code.

 ![Comment divider example image](./docs/landing-page-image.png)

 ## Installation

-Use your favorite plugin manager to install this plugin.
+Use your favorite plugin manager, to install this plugin.
 For example, with Lazy:

 ```lua
 return {